Albert Einstein is revered as one of the most intelligent men in history, but one of the most brilliant things he ever said was very straightforward.

 Let's find out how to get the best deal instead of getting ripped off due to lack of experience.

 There is no general or golden rule for how long it takes to sell a house.
-However, depending on the local real estate market, the average house for sale was sold within six weeks.
+However, depending on the local real estate market, the median house for sale was sold within 66 days.

 Still, you should pay attention to how long a house has been sitting on the real estate market.
 The longer a house has been sitting on the real estate market, the more likely it is overpriced.